 May Vancouver Runs

 - Fairmont Mother’s Day Run – a 3K, 5K, and 10K run and walk from Stanley Park to Jack Poole Plaza and benefiting the Make-A-Wish Foundation on the Mother’s Day Weekend.

-- Survival of the Fittest – grueling but spectacularly scenic 18K and 35K runs beginning on the lands of Quest University in Squamish.
+- Survival of the Fittest – grueling but spectacularly scenic 18K and 35K runs.
+Both begin on the lands of Quest University in Squamish.
 Race capacity: ~250 runners.

 - Vistas Run – a 5K walk/run, 10K run and 4K Family Walk to raise money for the Ridge Meadows Hospice Society at Kanaka Creek Regional Park.

 - 5K Foam Fest – a running race that includes obstacle-course elements and lots of foam in late May.

 - RBC Run for the Kids – 2 and 5 km fundraising runs benefiting the BC Children’s Hospital Foundation.

 June Vancouver Runs

 - World Vision Charity Run – a 6-km charity running race in Maple Ridge.
 100% of the money raised goes to fund water projects in the Republic of Congo in Africa.
 (Interestingly, 6 kilometres is the average distance people have to walk for water in the developing world, which is why the race is this distance).

 - 5 Peaks Mt.
 Seymour Race – the third of six events in the 5 Peaks series, with a 6K, 12K, 1K Children’s Challenge and 3K Timed Kids’ Race at Mount Seymour Provincial Park at 1700 Mount Seymour Road.

 - Seek the Peak – a race benefiting breast cancer research from Ambleside Park in West Vancouver to the top of Grouse Mountain’s Grouse Grind in mid-June.

-- Father’s Day Walk/Run – 2K, 5K and 10K strolls, walks and runs around Burnaby Lake benefiting the BC Prostate Cancer Foundation on the Father’s Day Weekend.
+- Father’s Day Walk/Run – 2K, 5K and 10K strolls, walks and runs around Burnaby Lake benefiting the BC Prostate Cancer Foundation on Father’s Day Weekend.

 July Vancouver Runs